hanabi/hanabi.github.io/variant-specific/Pink.md

   * If Alice gave a number 5 clue, it would save both of the cards in one fell swoop, since a number 5 clue would touch the pink 2.
   * However, doing that would break the *Pink Promise* convention, since once Cathy learns that her slot 5 card is a pink card, she will always assume that it is a pink 5.
   * Thus, Alice gives a number 2 clue as a *2 Save* on the pink 2, and then Bob clues a number 5 clue as a *5 Save* on the blue 5.

-### Pink Promise with a 5 Stall

-* When a player performs a *5 Stall*, it is clearly a type of *Save Clue*.
-But if two or more 5's are touched as part of the clue, the focus of the clue is unclear.
-* We define the focus of the clue to be the specific 5 that is closest to the chop.
-* Thus, when a player knows for sure that a number 5 clue indicates a *5 Stall*, the *Pink Promise* convention only applies to the 5 that is closest to the chop.
-* For example, in a 3-player game:
-  * The variant is "Pink (6 Suits)".
-  * It is the *Early Game* and all of the *Play Clues* and *Save Clues* have been extinguished.
-  * Bob has a completely unclued hand.
-  * Alice clues number 5 to Bob, touching two 5's on slot 1 and slot 2.
-  * Bob knows that this is a *5 Stall*.
-Bob knows that the clue is either focused on slot 1 or slot 2.
-  * Because of the "Pink Promise with a 5 Stall" convention, Bob knows that since this clue is focused on slot 2.
-  * Thus, *Pink Promise* applies to this card, so he marks slot 2 as a 5.
-  * Later on in the game, another rank clue "fills in" Bob's slot 2 card to be a pink card.
-From *Pink Promise*, Bob knows that it must be exactly the pink 5.

-### Pink Promise with a 5's Chop Move

-* When a player performs a *5's Chop Move*, it is clearly a type of *Save Clue*.
-But if two or more 5's are touched as part of the clue, the focus of the clue is unclear.
-* We define the focus of the clue to be the specific 5 that is one-away from the chop.
-* Thus, when a player knows for sure that a number 5 clue indicates a *5's Chop Move*, the *Pink Promise* convention only applies to the 5 that is one-away from the chop.
-* For example, in a 3-player game:
-  * The variant is "Pink (6 Suits)".
-  * It is the middle of the game and no 5's are yet playable.
-  * Bob has a completely unclued hand.
-  * Alice clues number 5 to Bob, touching two 5's on slot 1 and slot 4.
-  * Bob knows that this is a *5's Chop Move*, and marks his slot 5 card as being *Chop Moved*.
-  * Bob knows that the clue is either focused on slot 1 or slot 4.
-  * Because of the "Pink Promise with a 5's Chop Move" convention, Bob knows that since this clue caused him to *Chop Move*, it is focused on slot 4.
-  * Thus, *Pink Promise* applies to this card, so he marks slot 4 as a 5.
-  * Later on in the game, another rank clue "fills in" Bob's slot 4 card to be a pink card.
-From *Pink Promise*, Bob knows that it must be exactly the pink 5.

-### Pink Promise with a 5 Pull

-* First, see the section on *[Pink Promise with a 5's Chop Move](#pink-promise-with-a-5s-chop-move)*.
-* When a player performs a *5 Pull*, it is clearly a type of *Play Clue*.
-But if two or more 5's are touched as part of the clue, then the focus of the clue is unclear.
-* We define the focus of the clue to be the next to the "pulled" card.
-(This is similar to how *Pink Promise* works with a *5's Chop Move*.)
-* Thus, when a player knows for sure that a number 5 clue indicates a *5 Pull*, the *Pink Promise* convention only applies to the 5 that is next to the pulled card.
-* For example, in a 3-player game:
-  * The variant is "Pink (6 Suits)".
-  * It is the first turn of the game and nothing is played on the stacks.
-  * Alice clues number 5 to Bob, touching two 5's on slot 1 and slot 2.
-  * Bob knows that this is a *5 Pull*, because he sees that Cathy has a bunch of playable cards in her hand that Alice could have clued instead.
-  * Bob blind-plays his slot 3.
-It is a red 1 and it successfully plays.
-  * Next, Bob retroactively considers the implications of the *5 Pull*.
-Bob knows that the *5 Pull* was either focused on slot 1 or slot 2.
-  * Because of the "Pink Promise with a 5 Pull" convention, Bob knows that since this clue was a *5 Pull*, it must be focused on slot 2 (the card that was next to the pulled card).
-  * Thus, *Pink Promise* applies to this card, so he marks slot 2 as a 5.
-  * Later on in the game, another rank clue "fills in" Bob's slot 2 card to be a pink card.
-From *Pink Promise*, Bob knows that it must be exactly the pink 5.

 ### The Pink Prompt Rank Exception